frankaemika/docs/source/libfranka.rst

     ./examples/generate_joint_velocity_motion <control-ip>

-The robot is moved by a `controller` which specifies the desired torque on each joint.
+The robot is moved by a `controller` which specifies the desired joint level torque.
 It is possible to use a built in `controller`.
 Alternatively, a self written controller can be provided.
 Additionally, the `controller` can be fed with desired values by `motion generators`.

 Currently the following internal controllers are available: